What is Work Study?

 Timesheets are submitted via eWolf on a biweekly basis.
 Reminders are sent biweekly and these dates are included on the Biweekly payroll calendar.

-Students may work up to 20 hours per week when classes are in session, and up to 28 hours per week during designated breaks (Thanksgiving, Christmas Break, and Spring Break).
+Students may work up to 20 hours per week when classes are in session, and up to 28 hours per week during designated breaks (Thanksgiving, Winter, and Spring Breaks).

 Hourly rates of pay meet federal requirements and are determined by the hiring department and Financial Aid.
 Hourly rates begin at $10.00 per hour for on-campus and $10.25 for community-based positions.